Hidden Tracks: I'll Be There For You

 “You need to pull the plug on this thing.”

 “I can't.
-It runs the thermostat, security, lights, appliances, the car charger, half the outlets, and apparently my medical chart now.”
+It runs the thermostat, security, lights, appliances, half the outlets, and apparently my medical chart now.”

 Dana stared.
 “For fuck’s sake, Lena.”